SunLife over 50 plan

 Key considerations if delaying a funeral:

-Whilst a funeral service can be postponed for an indefinite amount of time, the cremation or burial element of the funeral is a little more urgent.
+Whilst a funeral service can be postponed for an indefinite amount of time, the cremation or burial element of the funeral needs to take place as soon as possible.

 In truth, your loved one should be in their final resting place within six weeks of passing.